b-bryant18/novQuiz/README.md

 # novQuiz
-Quiz game built using James Quick's tutorial on YouTube

-To run this app, go to index.html, right click, and use "open in default browser"

-Currently working on getting this app deployed using Heroku
+A quiz game built using the Open Trivia API, HTML, CSS, and JavaScript.
+Thanks to James Q Quick for the tutorial video.